Reading: Skimming & Scanning

 Guided Analysis

-By reading only the key structural parts, what do we understand?
+By reading only the key parts, we understand the entire argument:

-- Thesis Statement (from Intro): The main argument is that Kampot needs a sustainable tourism model that balances protection and benefits.
+- Thesis Statement: Kampot needs a sustainable tourism model that balances protection and economic benefits.

 Use the B2 skimming strategy on the article above to answer this question.